mstilkerich/rcmcarddav/README.md

 Requirements
 ============
 RCMCardDAV requires at least PHP 5.6.18.
-Older versions might work if the version check is disbaled using the `$prefs['_GLOBAL']['suppress_version_warning']` configuration entry, but this is unsupported.
+Older versions might work if the version check is disabled using the `$prefs['_GLOBAL']['suppress_version_warning']` configuration entry, but this is unsupported.

 Installation
 ============